orblivion/ntfy/.sandstorm/README.md

 "Convenience, not mission critical" - particularly the Sandstorm version. it's got a lot of caveats for techincal reasons.

-### Caveats about privacy
+#### Caveats about privacy

 Put it in the web UI somewhere, and package description.
 Summarised nicely, bolded sections, with links or dropdowns for more info.
-Or perhaps, by the relevant sections?:
+Or perhaps, by the relevant sections in a rectangle with a warning icon?:

 Unlike most Sandstorm apps, ntfy is meant to receive updates from services on the open Internet.
 Any service that sends you notifications will have access to your API Key, and can thus publish or subscribe to notifications.